tomoyukiorita/FoloUp/README.md

 If you find FoloUp helpful, please consider giving us a star on GitHub!
 It helps us reach more developers and continue improving the project.

+## Contact

+If you have any questions or feedback, please feel free to reach out to us at [founders@folo-up.com](mailto:founders@folo-up.co).

 ## License

 The software code is licensed under the MIT License.